 To further the fields of, and the understanding of environmental and social justice art.

 WEAD does not subscribe to a single definition for ecofeminism or ecoart, nor one set of cultural, political, or social beliefs.
 Instead, WEAD celebrates a spectrum of differences under the colorful collective umbrella called ecofeminist art.
-Here women speak in their own voices, definite their own work and map its place in the world.
+Here women speak in their own voices, define their own work and map its place in the world.
 Together we work toward a just, sane, healthy world for all.